nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `help`
-* If TA-Assist is unable to redirect you to the page, i.e. due to a non-existant browser, unsupported operating system, etc., the following dialog box will be shown instead:
+* If TA-Assist is unable to redirect you to the page, i.e. due to a non-existent browser, unsupported operating system, etc., the following dialog box will be shown instead:
   ![help message](images/helpMessage.png)